slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

 It obfuscates the shellcode which may hide it's true intentions from some AV/EDR solutions therefore lowering the detection rate on some site like VirusTotal but make no mistake, **AV evasion is not the primary objective of using a shellcode encoder** and it provides no real security to your payload because there's **no encryption happening** which means the encoding/obfuscation is usually trivial to reverse.

 Ergo, always use encryption for implant security, AV/EDR evasion and Encoders for a preliminary obfuscation and removing bad characters.
-Ideally, you would want to use both.
+Ideally, you would want to use both first encoding and then encrypting the payload.
 Refer to [Blog Post 7](https://slaeryan.github.io/posts/slae-assignment7-blogpost.html) for a primer on creating your own shellcode crypter.

 So with that being explained many of you might have used the famous(or rather infamous!)Shikata Ga Nai Encoder from Metasploit package to obfuscate or bypass some AVs till it got burnt out and now all payloads keep getting attributed :(